 You must meet each requirement of the CDC-approved criteria to return to WEC:

-- At least 5 days* have passed since symptom onset AND
+- At least 5 days* have passed since symptom onset or positive test AND

 - At least 24 hours have passed since resolution of fever without the use of fever-reducing medications AND